Darioc18/rock-paper-scissors/README.md

 ## Project Goals

-The project aims to create an engaging Rock, Paper, Scissors game with variable rounds and player-versus-computer gameplay.
+The project aims to create a Rock, Paper, Scissors game with variable rounds and player-versus-computer gameplay.
 It focuses on implementing and adhering to the classic game rules, ensuring clear user instructions, and a smooth game flow.
-The game tracks and displays scores for both the player and the computer while maintaining a randomized element in the computer's choices.
-Comprehensive documentation and error-handling mechanisms are essential for user guidance and a seamless gaming experience.
+The game tracks and displays scores for both the player and the computer.
+Documentation and error-handling mechanisms are essential for user guidance and a seamless gaming experience.
 Optional considerations include code optimization and potential enhancements based on user feedback.

 ## User Experience (UX)

 ### Target Audience

-The target audience for this Rock, Paper, Scissors game is broad and inclusive, designed for individuals of all ages and backgrounds who enjoy casual gaming experiences.
-This classic game's simplicity and universal appeal make it suitable for a wide range of players.
+The target audience for this Rock, Paper, Scissors game is broad, designed for individuals of all ages and backgrounds who enjoy casual gaming experiences.
+This classic game's simplicity make it suitable for a wide range of players.
 Additionally, technology enthusiasts looking to explore game development in Python, using ASCII art and libraries, will find this project a valuable resource.

 ### User Requirements and Expectations